We have updated our research website with the data from July 2019. The most interesting results are summarized below.

 We calculate the returns equity investors can expect over the next 10-15 years in several regions.
 The forecasts are based on the current CAPE and PB.

-- What kind of long-term returns can investors expect based on fundamental valuation (real)?
+- What long-term returns can investors expect based on fundamental valuation (in real terms):

 - World AC: 5.6% p.a.

 - Europe: 6.9% p.a.